VesuviusVenox/Beta-Recrafted-Archive/README.md

 What does Beta Recrafted add?

 Many things.
-For a full changelog, please refer to the forums post: Coming Soon
+For a full changelog, please refer to the forums post: https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/3229172-legacy-beta-recrafted-a-mod-that-revives-beta-1-7

 The most prominent features include:
 * Creative Mode